zachary-hayward/DA-pupparazi/workshop.md

 Visit `http://localhost:5173/2/edit` to see the edit form.
 This is already hooked up to our API to load the values.

-We should already have a red test under 'editing puppies', let's make it green.
+We should already have a red test under 'editing puppies', so now let's make it green.

-Now to save the values we need a new route at `PATCH /api/v1/puppies/:id`
+To save the updated puppy values, we need a new route at `PATCH /api/v1/puppies/:id`

 First, we'll take care of the data-handling side of it.